crudecomputer/jrny/README.md

 #### Embark on the journey!

-To apply pending revisions, run `jrny embark`.
+To apply all pending revisions, run `jrny embark`.

 As with `jrny review`, applying revisions looks for default config & environment files in the current directory, but either can be overridden and, again, the database URL can be supplied directly.